 The Smeal Student Society has honored Ed Reutzel by choosing him to be in the Smeal Student Society Spotlight.
 Stop by the Atrium to see the poster about Ed.

 The last issue of CSCMP Supply Chain Quarterly includes a column on opportunities for women in the field of supply chain management.
 The article highlights Deborah Lentz (PSU, Business Logistics 83) and follows her career at Kraft Foods from 1983 to her current position of senior vice president, customer service and logistics for Kraft Foods North America.
-For the full article, please see: A World of Opportunities for Women in SCM.

 The Penn State Smeal College of Business undergraduate and graduate programs in supply chain management are No.1 in the country, according to a new report from Gartner.
 The technology research firm asked more than 400 supply chain practitioners and academics to rate U.S. supply chain education providers based on industry value (40 percent), program size (20 percent), and program scope (40 percent).
 Respondents were asked to assess how well familiar providers meet the changing needs of supply chain professionals and how efficiently research and innovations reach the student population.
 Gartner also factored in information provided by the schools regarding enrollment numbers, programs, and faculty size.